Rawhead Rex Can't Be Stopped!!! Transmutations, I'm Not So Sure About...

 If you're here for the real upgrade, you've got to take the extra step to the 2023 UHD (the BD in the combo-pack is just a copy of the 2020 disc).
 This is a new 4k restoration from the OCN, not just the previous one slapped onto a 3840 disc.
 The framing is still matted to 1.85:1, but pulls back to reveal more around all four sides, and grain is now really strongly captured, definitely a big boost even over the 2020 BD.
 The color palette's a little warmer, splitting a bit of the difference between the DVD and previous blus.
 Bold colors like Rawhead's eyes pop like never before without the rest of the image looking over-saturated.
 Honestly, I felt a bit let down by the 2020 BD, at least in terms of PQ, but this absolutely makes up for it.
 This is how Rawhead Rex should look.

-Transmutations (aka Underworld) is more of a mess.
+Underworld (released in the US as Transmutations) is more of a mess.
 Rawhead Rex disappointed audiences by over-simplifying, but this film could've done with a bit of that.
 It's full of Clive Barker themes, though, which should please fans at least.
 You've got a noir-ish detective as the lead, investigating the supernatural (a la Lord of Illusions).
-And he stumbles upon an underground collection of unique monsters who at first appear menacing but turn out to be the good guys (a la Nightbreed).
+And he stumbles upon an underground collection of unique monsters (including Miranda Richardson, slumming it in a bit part) who at first appear menacing but turn out to be the good guys (a la Nightbreed).
 These monsters are actually mutations, the result of an evil doctor, played by the always effective Denholm Elliot, giving them experimental and addictive drugs.
-There are also some British mobster types and a prostitute who's so beautiful everyone falls in love with her and who happens to have magical powers... or something.
+There are also some British mobster types and a prostitute who's so beautiful everyone falls in love with her and who happens to have magical powers, as a result of the same drug.
 It makes enough sense to follow the story, but when you start to ask detailed questions, its internal logic kinda falls apart.
 Plus it looks cheap again.
-But it's energetic and entertaining enough for a casual viewing, and it's got a colorful 80s music video look.
+But it's energetic and entertaining enough for a casual viewing with its colorful 80s music video look.

 I've seen Mad Movies' Transmutations DVD referred to as being out of print and hard to find, but I think that's just some confusion about it being available chiefly through Mad Movies' online store.
 It's actually pretty cheap and in stock as of this writing; you can get it here.
-There's no more reason to bother with their Rawhead DVD, of course; Kino has trumped it in every regard (three times, even); but their Transmutations disc is still the best one on the market.
-I vaguely recall Kino announcing a Transmutations 4k disc around the same time they announced their Rawhead release, but I've yet to hear anything further since.
+There's no more reason to bother, though, as Kino has handily triumphed over both of their discs in every regard, raising each film to a whole new level.
+The films themselves are still dodgy, but if you're a Barker fan willing to give them a shot, these UHDs are the ultimate way to go.

 No comments: